 With the weather turning to Spring and Summer (it was 70 degrees this weekend!)
 I’m taking a step back from hot soups for lunch and instead am craving something fresh and crunchy.

 What’s growing in the garden dictates our meals, so I’m looking forward to picking our fresh vegetables, dicing them up and having a big bowl of salad for lunch.
 And what’s even better is there no time waiting for lunch or dinner to be heated, this Mexican Arugula Corn Salad is made within minutes.

-BEST Glazed Carrot Cake Donuts recipe!
-These homemade baked donuts are made with carrots and taste just like carrot cake!
-This recipe is easy to make and the donuts are moist and full of flavor!
+The best Glazed Carrot Cake Donuts recipe!
+This recipe is easy to make, resulting in moist soft donuts!
+These homemade baked donuts are made with fresh carrots and taste just like carrot cake!

 Do you love donuts?
 Do you love carrot cake?
 Then I have the perfect recipe for you!

 This Winter we got very lucky with our carrots.
 We didn’t have high hopes for them but upon one Spring cleanup day we were surprised to find pounds of carrots hiding under the soil waiting for us to find them.
-It was a giant surprise and it created some giant garden smiles
+It was a big surprise and it created some even bigger garden smiles

 Aren’t they just beauties?
 I just can’t get enough of fresh carrots.
 There’s nothing like the taste of a carrot that was just picked.
 Sometimes I nibble on one as soon as I pick it, I just can’t help myself.
 So I took the carrots down to the kitchen and pondered… What to make?

 CHOCOLATE AVOCADO Muffins – baby led weaning recipe!
 These muffins are so moist and creamy because we use avocado and yogurt in them!

 Do you know what I love currently about motherhood?
 We’re starting to snack together!
 Looking for a treat that we could both share together I made these Chocolate Avocado Baby Muffins which are a complete hit!